AnnaGerber/node-ardx/content/eprimer.md

 ### No. of Leads:
 2
 ### Identifying:
-Usually a cylinder with wires extending from either end. (and an off center line indicating polarity)
+Usually a cylinder with wires extending from either end (and an off center line indicating polarity).
 ### Things to watch out for:
 Will only work in one direction (current will flow if end with the line is connected to ground)
 ### More Details: